hasukmistry/passman/README.md

 - [Install Dependencies](#install-dependencies)

 ## Create .env file
 Create .env file in project location.
 Values can be random string or key with your choice.
-Have a look at below content,
+Have a look at below content:
 ```
 PASSWORD_KEY={PASSWORD_KEY_OF_YOUR_CHOICE}
 SECURITY_KEY=${PUBLIC_KEY_OF_YOUR_CHOICE}